 consultant that I was allocated lighter duties.
 I improved slowly, but

-period my memory is very vague, I put this down to the
+period my memory is very vague, I put this down to the amount of Valium

-Valium

 I was prescribed.
-I have whole incidents in my life I cannot
+I have whole incidents in my life I cannot remember.

-referred to Newcastle Hospital.
-X-rays showed 'residual myodil in the
+Hospital.
+X-rays showed 'residual myodil in the lumbar sacral spinal

-sacral spinal

-canal,' but this was not sufficient to allow re-screening
+canal,' but this was not sufficient to allow re-screening and a second

 discussions that took place at this time; but I was in so much pain I

-let them cut my head off just to get rid of the terrible pain.
+would have let them cut my head off just to get rid of the terrible

-appointment.
-In my notes dated December 1972 my consultant orthopaedic
+notes dated December 1972 my consultant orthopaedic surgeon raised the

-raised the

-possibility of Arachnoiditis; though I have no recollection
+possibility of Arachnoiditis; though I have no recollection of this

 being put to me or being explained to me.
 Once again my back seized up